trisha98765/Task-Scheduler-Project/README.md

     *
  What are the features that the project provides?
  * Some other features of our project include the ability to undo the deletion of a task, finding a specific task and print a filtered version of a task list based on the users specifications..
- * We intend to have 10 files: `Menu.cpp, Menu.h, Filter.cpp, Filter.h, main.cpp, Task.cpp, TaskList.cpp, Task.h, TaskList.h.
-Goal.h`.
+ * We intend to have 13 files: `Menu.cpp, Menu.h, Filter.cpp, Filter.h, main.cpp, Task.cpp, TaskList.cpp, Task.h, TaskList.h.
+Goal.h Goal.cpp InputHelper.h InputHelper.cpp`.
+ * The graphics involve the files: `ColorManager.h ColorManager.cpp PrintHelper.h PrintHelper.cpp View.h View.cpp`
  * Most of the methods in the task files will be setters and getters along with functions to delete, edit, and print tasks.
 In the taskList files, we'll implement functions to delete and edit lists as well as functions to find a task, remove a task, and print the list details (sorted or unsorted).
 When the user chooses to delete a task, they are also given the option to undo their delete command, which brings the previously deleted task back onto their task list.

 ## Phase II